•

 Still linked to your bank

-Not instant liquidity
+Not always instant liquidity

 Complicated rules

-Still lower flexibility than liquid funds
+Lower flexibility than liquid funds

 This is better than a normal savings account - but still not ideal.